-Windows, external doors and joinery Repair category 1 Notes The seal to the round double glazed window unit has failed resulting in condensation between the panes of glass.
-This may be evident in other windows also.
-Windows and doors have been replaced in the past.
+Windows, external doors and joinery Repair category 2 Notes The seal to a double glazed window unit has failed resulting in condensation between the panes of glass.
+The eaves timbers are affected by decay to varying degrees.
+A reputable joiner can advise on all necessary repairs.
+Windows units/ access doors have been replaced in the past.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.